quintilesims/layer0/docs-src/docs/reference/setup-cli.md

 ---
 ## Init
 The **init** command is used to initialize or reconfigure a Layer0 instance.
-This command will prompt the user for inputs required to create/update the Layer0 instance.
+This command will prompt the user for inputs required to create/update a Layer0 instance.
 Each of the inputs can be specified through an optional flag.

 ### Usage